 GROW DAT YOUTH FARM

 The mission of Grow Dat Youth Farm is to nurture a diverse group of young leaders through the meaningful work of growing food.
-On the farm, located in City Park in New Orleans, the Grow Dat team works collaboratively to produce healthy food for local residents and to inspire youth and adults to create personal, social and environmental change in their own communities.
-Grow Dat is a place where people from different backgrounds and disciplines come together in research and practice to support public health, local economies and a sustainable food system in South Louisiana.
-In the Spring of 2016, the Link Stryjewski Foundation partnered with Grow Dat to host its inaugural "Dinner on the Farm", which has since grown into a series of fundraising events.
-Link Restaurant Group employees from Cochon, Pêche, Butcher and Herbsaint volunteered at Grow Dat in advance of a second "Dinner on the Farm" held in conjunction with Grow Dat in the Fall of 2016.
-Learn More and Support.
+On the farm, located in City Park, the Grow Dat team produces healthy food for local residents and inspires youth to create personal, social and environmental change.
+In 2016, the Link Stryjewski Foundation partnered with Grow Dat to host its inaugural "Dinner on the Farm", which has grown into a series of fundraising events.
+Learn More.

 THE ROOTS OF MUSIC

 The Roots of Music believes that music has the power to transform lives.
 The organization empowers the youth of New Orleans through music education, academic support, and mentorship, while preserving and promoting the unique musical and cultural heritage of our city.
-The program provides music history and theory as well as instrumental instruction and ensemble performance preparation.
-The Roots of Music serves kids ages 9-14 from low-income households, and provides students with hot meals and round-trip transportation to reduce common barriers to participation.
-Five days a week, 12 months a year, the program delivers over 2,500 hours of music education and other academic tutoring, over 30,400 nutritious hot meals, 1,400 bus journeys, and supplies over 150 instruments for student use.
-The Roots of Music performed at the Link Stryjewski Foundation's inaugural Bal Masqué.
-We're delighted to have them join us again for Bal Masqué 2017.
-Learn More and Support.
+The Roots of Music provides students with hot meals and round-trip transportation to reduce common barriers to participation.
+The Roots of Music performs annually at Bal Masqué.
+Learn more.

-To learn more about 2017 Bal Masqué sponsorship opportunities, please contact FOUNDATION@LINKSTRYJEWSKI.ORG
+To learn more about Link Stryjewski Foundation sponsorship opportunities, please contact FOUNDATION@LINKSTRYJEWSKI.ORG